MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-vmware.md

 ![no secure communication channel ](./media/back-up-vmware/secure-communication-chrome.png)

-Or if you are using Internet Explorer, and you don't have a valid certificate, you see this message when you access the URL:
+If you are using Internet Explorer, and you don't have a valid certificate, you see this message when you access the URL:

 ![no secure communication channel ](./media/back-up-vmware/no-secure-communication-ie.png)